OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 To understand the steps, it is important to overview how to generate the data and the relationships between them:
-* A Publisher offers multiple placements for Addressable Contents via an Ad Server
+* A Publisher offers *multiple* placements - one for each for Addressable Contents - via an Ad Server.
-* An Ad Server generates one Seed for each Addressable Content
+* An Ad Server generates *one* Seed for each Addressable Content
-* An Ad Server generates and sends one Transaction Request per Seed and Supplier
+* An Ad Server generates and sends *one* Transaction Request per Seed and Supplier
-* A Supplier generates and sends one Transaction Response per Transaction Request
+* A Supplier generates and sends *one* Transaction Response per Transaction Request

 ```mermaid